eliisapal/eliisapal/README.md

 ## Hi there 👋

-I am 2nd year ICT student at LAB University of Applied sciences.
+I am a 2nd year ICT student at LAB University of Applied sciences.